Updated July 5, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-The expected average range for commercial truck insurance in Oregon is $260 to $1,040 per month, or about $250 to $1,000 per truck per month in the product data, with the difference depending on the truck, the freight, and the coverage stack you choose.
+Commercial truck insurance cost in Oregon depends on the truck, the freight, and the coverage stack you choose.
 Oregon’s premium index is 104, which suggests pricing is close to national levels rather than dramatically above or below them.
 Several state conditions can push a quote up or down: 380 active insurers create competition, but Oregon’s overall crime index of 108, motor vehicle theft rate of 1,205.1, and fatal crash rate of 1.38 can all influence underwriting attention for trucks that operate in higher-traffic or urban-adjacent areas.
 Claims history, coverage limits, deductibles, location, risk profile, and endorsements are specifically listed pricing factors, so a long-haul fleet running through wildfire corridors may see a different quote than a local delivery truck based in Salem or Portland.
 Oregon’s disaster history also matters indirectly because the state has had 118 declarations, including recent wildfire, flooding, winter storm, and earthquake events, which can affect physical damage and downtime concerns.
 If you want a commercial truck insurance quote in Oregon, be ready to discuss route patterns, cargo type, trailer use, and whether you need bobtail coverage or non-trucking liability insurance.
 Those details are often what separate a rough estimate from a usable quote.

 Industries & Insurance Needs in Salem